 If you need help filling out the FAFSA:

-- Contact the Financial Aid Office for an appointment for one-on-one assistance or help over the phone at 812.749.1224; Non-traditional students can contact the Non-Traditional Financial Aid Office for an appointment for one-on-one assistance or help over the phone at 812.749.1437.
+- Main Campus students can contact the Financial Aid Office for an appointment for one-on-one assistance or help over the phone at 812.749.1224; Non-traditional students can contact the Non-Traditional Financial Aid Office for an appointment for one-on-one assistance or help over the phone at 812.749.1437.

 - Chat with live technical support staff by clicking the “Help” icon with the big question mark at the top of any FAFSA on the Web entry page,

 - Read the “Help and Hints” located on the right side of any FAFSA of the Web entry page.

 - Click “Need Help?” at the bottom of any FAFSA on the Web entry page.